Dieg0Code/syndicate-go/README.md

 [![Release](https://img.shields.io/github/v/release/Dieg0Code/syndicate-go)](https://github.com/Dieg0Code/syndicate-go/releases)
 </div>

 Syndicate SDK is a powerful, agile, and extensible toolkit for crafting intelligent conversational agents in Golang.
-Designed with both flexibility and simplicity in mind, it empowers developers to build AI-driven agents capable of sophisticated prompt engineering, seamless tool integration, dynamic memory management, and orchestration of complex workflows.
+Designed with both flexibility and simplicity in mind, it empowers developers to build AI-driven agents capable of sophisticated prompt engineering, seamless tool integration, dynamic memory management, and orchestrating complex workflows.
 Whether you're prototyping or building production-grade solutions, Syndicate SDK lets you unleash the full potential of conversational AI with a lightweight framework that’s both hacker-friendly and enterprise-ready. 🚀

 ---